FBI SCAM

 Hard to believe that something this farfetched would be an effective scam.
 But yes, FBI Divisions across the country are warning the public to be on alert for a phone scam that spoofs, or fakes the FBl’s name on the recipient’s voicemail.

-Get Protection from FBI Scams
+Get protection from FBI scams

-The totally free service that stops over 1 million bad guys from ringing your phone!
+YouMail – the totally free service that stops over 1 million bad guys from ringing your phone!

 These low-life scammers are great actors and come prepared.
 Posing as FBI agents, they’ll ask for their victims by name, threatening disruption, liens and arrest warrants.
 College students have become their newest prey, “spoofing” the FBI’s phone number and demanding money for student loans.